theta360developers/webapi/README.md

 ## Update Camera Firmware

 Firmware for RICOH THETA cameras can be updated with the desktop app on Mac or Windows or the mobile app on Android or iOS.
-The desktop app connects with a USB cable and is good, stable connection.
+The desktop app connects with a USB cable and is a good, stable connection.

 ## Installation